swethx1/Customised-Doc-to-Pdf-Converter/README.md

-# Custom DOC to PDF Converter 📝➡️📄
+Custom DOC to PDF Converter

-This project is a custom tool to convert `.doc` or `.docx` files into PDF format.
+This project is a custom tool to convert '.doc' or '.docx' files into PDF format.

  Features
 - Supports basic formatting and layout